A Photographer’s Exploration of Marginalized Identity

 Talk to us about your work with the Authority Collective.
 What is it and what role do you play in this group?

 We are a group of more than 200 womxn, non-binary and gender expansive people of color working in the photography, film and VR/AR industries.
 We seek to empower and amplify the visual narrative works of marginalized identities, share resources, and build community.
 Currently, it is all volunteer-based.
-My main role is curating the Authority Collective Instagram posts and stories with another board member, Hannah Yoon.
-Other areas I helped with this year were producing the Lit List 2020 with Oriana Koren (founder of the Lit List), Elaine Cromie, and Mengwen Cao, and writing a Do No Harm letter with Jovelle Tamayo, Tara Pixley, and Danielle Villasana with the support of our community.
-More information about us can be found on our website: https://authoritycollective.org/
+My main role is curating AC Instagram posts and stories with another board member, Hannah Yoon.
+Other areas I helped with this year include producing the Lit List 2020 with Oriana Koren (founder of the Lit List), Elaine Cromie, and Mengwen Cao, and writing a Do No Harm letter with Jovelle Tamayo, Tara Pixley, and Danielle Villasana with the support of our community.
+I would also like to credit Melissa Bunni Elian, Ariel Zambelich, and Danielle A. Scruggs for all the brilliant and hard works that they put in behind-the-scenes.
+More information about us can be founded on our website!

 You’ve worked with a variety of subjects and clients ranging from music festivals for The Fader to CFGNY for Vogue.
 What has been your biggest takeaway from these projects and what advice would you give to aspiring photographers looking to collaborate with various brands?